 For families who have a financial need, GH Online will work to provide supplies and materials for the duration of the academic year.

-Great Hearts Online – Arizona and Great Hearts Online- Texas are stand-alone academies.
+Great Hearts Online- Texas isa stand-alone academy.
 Your student’s enrollment in GH Online will mean they unenroll from their existing brick and mortar Great Hearts academy.

 If a student transfers to Great Hearts Online from a Great Hearts brick-and-mortar academy, that student loses her/his seat at the brick-and-mortar academy.
 The same is true for a student transferring from Great Hearts Online to a Great Hearts brick-and-mortar academy.
 Students who have attended a Great Hearts academy (online or brick-and-mortar) for one year may use a transfer priority.
 While a transfer priority does not guarantee enrollment at the school of choice, it does prioritize the student on the waitlist.